deepfunding/dependency-graph/datasets/v2-graph/README.md

 You can view the script used to generate this version of the graph [here](https://github.com/opensource-observer/insights/tree/main/experiments/dependency-graph-v2).

 This directory includes JSON files for both the top-level "seed" repos and the dependency set.
 It also includes a CSV file that contains the full dependency graph.
+GitHub Actions are not included in the dependency set.

 Here is a summary of the data: